-Under the nationwide PUMP Act, you have a right to:
+Under Hawaii law1 as well as the nationwide PUMP Act,2 you have a right to:

 - (1) Reasonable break time to pump milk each time you need it during work.
-Your employer cannot require you to stick to a fixed pumping break schedule to meet the employer's business needs; Instead, they must give you as much as time as you need on a schedule that meets your physical needs. - (2) A private non-bathroom space to pump where coworkers or other people will not intrude.
+Your employer cannot require you to stick to a fixed pumping break schedule to meet the employer's business needs; instead, they must give you as much as time as you need on a schedule that meets your physical needs. - (2) A private non-bathroom space to pump where coworkers or other people will not intrude.
 Keep in mind that employees who work remotely or work from home have the same right to break time and a private space to pump as other employees.
 This means they must be able to step away from their camera and computer to pump.